champ3oy/ROT13-cipher/README.md

-# ROT13 CIPHER
+# ROT13 CIPHER FILE ENCRYPTION

 This is a simple way to implement substitional cipher in Rust.
-This works in the command line
+This works in the command line to encrypt text and files.

 ## Installation